CECG Home

 EESI

-• Promote the interdisciplinary exchange of ideas among the areas of chemistry, geochemistry, hydrology, meteorology, biology, agronomy, environmental engineering, and geology
+• Promote the interdisciplinary exchange of ideas among the areas of chemistry, geochemistry, genomics, hydrology, meteorology, biology, agronomy, environmental engineering, and geology

 • Promote interaction among faculty, staff, and students